enyo/enyo.github.io/_posts/2014-01-14-to-close-or-not-to-close.md

 # Theoretical disadvantages

-Of course, not closing void tags has it's disadvantages as well, but I think that they are not outweighing the advantage of having clean and terse void tags like `<meta>`.
+Of course, not closing void tags has it's disadvantages as well, but I think that they do not outweigh the advantage of having clean and terse void tags like `<meta>`.

 The first disadvantage of not closing void tags is that users have to have knowledge of the existing void tags.
 If, for example, you don't know what a `<img>` element